InspiraChat/inspirachat.github.io/privacy-policy.md

 ## Contact Us

-If you have any questions or suggestions regarding InspiraChat's Privacy Policy, please contact us via the following method:
+If you have any questions or suggestions regarding Chournal's Privacy Policy, please contact us via the following method:

 - **Email**: wujiuye99@gmail.com